Screaming in the Night

-"Screaming in the Night" is a power ballad by Swiss hard rock band Krokus, released as the second single from their seventh album Headhunter.
-The song peaked at #21 on the Billboard Mainstream Rock chart in July 1983 and remained on the chart for 12 weeks.
-At the time of its release, "Screaming in the Night" was the band's biggest hit.
+"Screaming in the Night" is a song by Swiss hard rock band Krokus.
+The power ballad was released in May 1983 as the second single from their seventh studio album, Headhunter.
+The song peaked at number 21 on the Billboard Mainstream Rock chart in July 1983 and remained on the chart for 12 weeks.
+Upon release, "Screaming in the Night" became the band's biggest hit, which it remains.

-The single was originally released in 1983 as 7" and 12" formats.
-A special edition 12" single was released in 1986 to promote the live album Alive and Screamin'.
+The single was originally released in 1983 as 7-inch and 12-inch formats.
+A special edition 12-inch single was released in 1986 to promote the live album Alive and Screamin'.

 Music video

 A music video was released in 1983 and put in rotation on MTV.
 Like the video for "Eat The Rich", it was shot in San Francisco's Baker Beach in early 1983.

 A live music video was released for the song to promote the 1986 single release.